 14. Be aware of timing.

 If you’re letting an outlet know about your band’s upcoming tour, you probably don’t want them to post the news a month before the tour begins.
 You’ll want to give their audience some time to digest the information and make arrangements to show up to your event!
 This means being prepared to send your press releases out way in advance.
 A journalist might not review your press release for some time.

 Doing a little bit of research can save you a lot of time.
 Is there a specific way they want your press release formatted?
 Does the publication you’re submitting to focus on a certain genre (hint: don’t submit a press release for a punk rock band to a country music publication!).
 It may require a bit of extra time, but doing your research on publications can help you become more prepared when writing a music press release.

-If you follow these 15 tips and tricks to writing a music press release, you’ll be a press release expert in no time!
+If you follow these 15 tips and tricks to writing a music press release, you’ll be a press release expert in no time without a music publicist!
 Just don’t forget to thank Otter PR when you’re famous!